 Professionally or personally, once all the efforts are made towards achieving a goal, we must learn to let go and let life take the best course.
 It might or might not be of one’s choice, but if we have faith, we will realise that it inevitably is the best course.
 We need to believe that forces above us are far better equipped to make judgments for us.
 We must learn to have faith in their judgment.
 Letting go, however, does not mean turning into a fatalist.
 One cannot sit idle in life and expect life to take care of itself.
 Karma, the fulfilment of one’s duties is the ultimate objective of all human existence and if we fail to fulfill our duties towards life, life inevitably fails us.

 When God gives us dreams, He shares them with us.
 Whatever we consider our dreams, are actually His dreams and He gives us the capability to realise them.
 The part we are required to play is to ensure the optimum usage of the capabilities bestowed upon us.
+And once we have played our part with utmost honesty and effort, we need to let go, step aside and let God step in to fulfill our dreams.
+After all, they are His dreams, too.

 Sunday, September 28, 2008